robbytables/bug-free-invention/unit-1-variables/instructor-resources/03-local-python/03-local-python-slides.md

 ## Defining Assumptions

-We can't use REPLs forever!
+We can't use repl.it forever!
 We can run Python right on our computers.

-* Why do you think that is?
+* GA uses Macs for its default curriculum.
-* GA is Mac-centric.
-I am as well.
-It's ok if you're not!
+* We are happy to help you program Python on Windows or Linux as well.
-* Sometimes you may need to ask questions about subtle differences.
-I might need Google's help.
-It's ok, we'll figure it out.
+* Sometimes you may need to ask questions about subtle differences!

 <aside class="notes">